-Step 5: Roll the round brush along with the hair section from bottom till the top.
+Step 5: Roll the round brush along with the hair section from the bottom to the top.
 The brush angle will be somewhat horizontal while doing this step.
 The brush angle will change in step 7

 - Do not clutter all your hair in one place of the brush.
 Instead, flatten and spread the hair equally to smoothly roll it up around the round brush.
 This will also help avoid tangling the brush along with the hair when rolling out.

 Step 7: This is a tricky step and you have to be very careful while doing it.
-You need to hold the brush in an angle that it points towards your head and then slowly roll open the hairs.
+You need to hold the brush at an angle that points towards your head and then slowly roll open the hairs.

 - After unraveling the hair from the round brush, let it sit twirled up until it cools off while you finish with all the other sections of your hair.
-This will help keep your hairs curly for longer duration.
+This will help keep your hair curly for a longer duration.

 Step 8: Follow Steps 3-7 religiously in all the rest of the hair sections.

 Step 9: Once you are finished curling all the hair.
-Shake your hairs a little and let those twirls unfold into beautiful curls.
+Shake your hair a little and let those twirls unfold into beautiful curls.

-Step 10: Use you favorite mild hairspray.
+Step 10: Use your favorite mild hairspray.
 This will help set your curls.
 With that, your hair’s all done.

 Time to head out to the party and set the stage ablaze with some glamorous hot curls!